 At Highmount Preschool we plan, evaluate and implement a child-centred program based on the principles outlined in the Victorian Early Years Framework (VEYLDF) and the National Early Years Learning Framework (EYLF) – Belonging, Being and Becoming.

 At Highmount Preschool we provide high quality education and care, and implement a child-centred program based on the principles outlined in the Victorian Early Years Framework (VEYLDF) and the National Early Years Learning Framework (EYLF) – Belonging, Being and Becoming.

 Our Vision, Our Purpose

-Therefore, concerning children, we believe:
+In our relationships with children, we believe:

 - Promoting inclusive practices ensures the successful participation of all children.

-Therefore, concerning families, we believe:
+In our partnerships with families, we believe: